KDSource/KDSource/DEVELOPMENT.md

 The main files and directories in this source code distribution are described  as follows:

 ```
-KSource/
+KDSource/
 +-- README.md                : Usage instructions.
 +-- DEVELOPMENT.md           : Development instructions.
 +-- CMakeLists.txt           : Configuration file for installation with cmake.
-+-- KSourceConfig.h.in       : File to generate configurations header for C
++-- KDSourceConfig.h.in      : File to generate configurations header for C
 |                              library.
 +-- docs/                    : Documentation.
 |   +-- examples/            : Example of Python and command line APIs usage